The IRC in New York, NY

 Once they acclimate to their new environment, refugees often thrive and contribute to their communities, building careers, purchasing homes, gaining citizenship.

-The IRC in New York is hiring for AmeriCorps positions.
+The IRC in New York is still recruiting for several intern and volunteer positions.

 What makes New York unique?
 Any first-time visitor will tell you that the diversity of the faces on the subway never ceases to amaze.
 Refugees are an integral part of the fabric of New York.
 Uprooted from their homes and forced to flee for their lives because of persecution and oppression, refugees from every corner of the earth have found safe harbor in New York’s culturally rich neighborhoods.Avigail ZivAvigail Ziv is Executive Director of the IRC's New York office.